 Our University Athena SWAN Self-Assessment Team

-The University Athena Swan Committee comprises representatives from within our five Faculties and at an institutional-level from within our student, staff and academic service teams.
+The University Athena Swan Committee comprises representatives from our four faculties and at an institutional-level from our student, staff and academic services teams.
 The committee is responsible for the oversight of all Athena SWAN related activity and for ensuring that gender equality remains at the top of our University’s agenda.

 - Anika Bloomfield – Athena SWAN Coordinator, Human Resources Services